 Take Advantage of Social Programs

-Children’s healthcare is a government priority, which is why well-child checkups and vaccinations are covered (without a significant copay) under the Affordable Care Act.
-If insurance isn’t an option, you may qualify for Medicaid or CHIP.
+Children's healthcare was an ACA priority, which is why well-child checkups and vaccinations are covered (without a significant copay).
+If insurance isn't an option or if coverage changes, you may qualify for Medicaid or CHIP.

 Make Parent Friends